Tokyo Stories: A Literary Stroll

 Tokyo Stories: A Literary Stroll is an anthology of Japanese short stories set in Tokyo.
-The translator and editor Lawrence Rogers won the Japan-U.S. Friendship Commission Prizes for the Translation of Japanese Literature from the Donald Keene Center of Japanese culture in 2004.
+The translator and editor Lawrence Rogers won the Japan–U.S. Friendship Commission Prize for the Translation of Japanese Literature from the Donald Keene Center of Japanese culture in 2004 for his work on this book.
 The stories are ordered by the areas of Tokyo in which they take place.